manya-bansal/fern-lang-www/src/tutorial/overview.md

 # Overview

+> Fern is now supported by the Gern repository.
+Gern adds support for GPUs and
+> contains Fern-style CPU support.
+Gern is under 🚧 active development 🚧.

 The tutorial walks you through different programs in Fern with increasing complexity.
 The interface to Fern has changed from the paper, though it is